DHTMLX/angular-spreadsheet-demo/README.md

 ![DHTMLX Spreadsheet with Angular Demo](https://raw.githubusercontent.com/DHTMLX/angular-spreadsheet-demo/master/spreadsheet.png)

-With the DHTMLX [JavaScript spreadsheet library](https://dhtmlx.com/docs/products/dhtmlxSpreadsheet/), you can integrate an intuitive Excel-like table for editing and formatting data safely and conveniently.
+With the DHTMLX [JavaScript Spreadsheet library](https://dhtmlx.com/docs/products/dhtmlxSpreadsheet/), you can integrate an intuitive Excel-like table for editing and formatting data safely and conveniently.

 <a name="how-to-start"></a>
 ## How to start